testcontainers/testcontainers-go/docs/features/follow_logs.md

 }
 ```

-This allows you to, for example, retry restarting log producer if it fails to start the first time.
+This allows you to, for example, retry restarting the log producer if it fails to start the first time.
 For example:

 ```go
 // start log producer normally